-Resource Purpose Cost Online training for faculty to The purpose of the training is Resources are available at nohost video-conferencing to ensure that faculty are fully cost. prepared to deliver course flexible ways to deliver online content to all students in ways that reflect best practices for testing, and course utility. online instruction.
+Online training for faculty to The purpose of the training is Resources are available at nohost video-conferencing to ensure that faculty are fully cost. sessions, module creation, prepared to deliver course flexible ways to deliver online content to all students in ways instruction, evaluation and that reflect best practices for testing, and course utility. online instruction.